ahoylist.net

 Technical Description

-The domain uses a valid SSL/TLS certificate issued by a mainstream certificate authority, and traffic appears to be proxied through Cloudflare infrastructure.
-The server IP resolves to Cloudflare hosting in Toronto, Canada, and the nameservers also point to Cloudflare.
-This setup may provide performance and basic edge protection benefits, but it also means the origin server is not directly visible from the supplied data.
+The domain uses a valid SSL/TLS certificate issued by Google Trust Services, with traffic routed through Cloudflare infrastructure.
+The server IP resolves to Cloudflare hosting in Canada, and the nameservers are also on Cloudflare, which is common for performance and DDoS-mitigation purposes.
+The web server is reported as Cloudflare, while the exact supported TLS protocol details were not provided in the scan.

 Share your experience with this website.
 Was it safe?
 Did you encounter any issues?